 Turnarounds

-Over the past 38 years, Mel Pirchesky has had a wide variety
+Over the past 30+ years, Mel Pirchesky has had a wide variety

 in management, team-building and identifying the key issues to

-address has resulted in a number of positive turnaround experiences,
+address has resulted in a number of positive turnaround experiences.

-The following examples illustrate how Mel has worked with companies
+The following examples illustrate how Mel has worked with companies that were operating with barely marginal success and were in significant danger of closing.

 The Spring Team (www.SpringTeam.com)